pcarbo/kyoto/README.md

 [map.qtls.R](R/map.qtls.R).

-**Important note:** Some of the computations take a long time to complete (10-15 minutes, depending on your computer).
-For this reason, I recommend working in teams of 2-4 so that each member of the team can run the script with different settings, and then you can compare the results you generated with your team members.
+**Important note:** Some of the computations take a long time to complete (as long as 15-20 minutes, depending on your computer).
+For this reason, I recommend working in teams of 3-4 so that each member of the team can run the script with different settings, and then you can compare the results you generated with your team members.

-####Support for association with and without accounting for a polygenic effect
+####QTLs with and without a polygenic effect

-Here will compare genome-wide scans for a polygenic trait in the F2 and F34 samples with and without inclusion of the polygenic effect to account for population structure.
-We will start by assessing support for SNPs that explain variance in freezing after exposure to the tone on third say of the conditioned fear tests ("freezing to cue").
-Set the script parameters as follows:
+Here we compare genome-wide scans for a polygenic trait in the F2 and F34 cohorts using (1) a linear regression model that includes the "polygenic effect" (intended to capture population structure), and (2) a linear regression model without the polygenic effect.

+We start by assessing support for SNPs that explain variance in a behavioural trait; specifically, freezing after exposure to tones ("freezing to cue") on the third day of the conditioned fear test.
+Set the parameters at the top of the **map.qtls.R** script as follows:

     phenotype    <- "freezetocue"
+	generation   <- "F2"
     num.perm.qtl <- 100
     num.perm.rel <- 1
     threshold    <- 0.05
     covariates   <- c("sex","age","albino","agouti")

-Set **generation = "F2"**, and reexecute the script with **generation = "F34"**.
+Also run the script with **generation = "F34"**.
+(This takes much longer to run because many more SNPs are genotyped in the F34 mice, so I recommend starting this early.)

-We will contrast these results against a Mendelian trait: whether or not the mouse is albino.
-(This is a binary trait, but we can still treat it as a continuous variable and attempt to map QTLs for these trait using a linear regression.
-It would be better to use a logistic regression.)
-For this analysis, set **phenotype <- "albino"** and **covariates <- NULL**.
+We will contrast these results against a Mendelian trait: whether the mouse's coat is white or nor.
+(This "albino" trait is binary, but we can still treat it as a continuous variable and attempt to map QTLs using a linear regression.)
+For this trait, set

+    phenotype  <- albino
+	covariates <- NULL

 The script calculates two set of LOD scores for all available SNPs on chromosomes 1-19, and shows them in a single figure.
 These LOD scores